SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

 The Strong Equivalence Principle (SEP) is a natural extension of early equivalence principles.
 It has three conditions: (a) an object's weight is proportional to its mass (WEP) for self-gravitating bodies as well as test bodies, (b) the outcome of any local experiment is independent of the velocity of the (freely falling) apparatus, and (c) the outcome of any local experiment is independent of where and when in the universe it is performed \cite{Will:1993}.

-Although a rigorous proof has not been found, GR is the only known metric theory that strictly satisfies SEP.
+Although a rigorous proof has not been found, GR is the only known metric theory that appears to satisfy SEP strictly.
 Because experiment has never found a violation of SEP, any new gravitational theory must satisfy strict constraints on SEP violations.
-In the following I show that the Yang-Mills theory satisfies SEP strictly (1) because it is not a metric theory and its artificial geometry is not affected by gauge transformations and (2) because its gauge symmetry allows the required transformations that satisfy SEP as described in the next paragraph.
+In the following, the Yang-Mills theory's gauge symmetry allows the required transformations to satisfy SEP.

-By satisfying all three conditions, the Yang-Mills theory satisfies SEP.
-The Yang-Mills theory satisfies the first condition, (a), by the arguments of Section 20.6 of \cite{Misner:1973} also found in \cite{Will:2006}.
-If the field of a self-gravitating body asymptotically approaches ``flatness'' ($G_{\mu\nu}(R)=0$) at some distance, $R$, considered to be the boundary of the local system, this is sufficient to guarantee that a body's self-gravitation and other internal structure does not affect its motion.
-Because it is always possible to find a gauge that eliminates the gravitational field at the boundary between a local, spherically symmetric, compact system and the external environment, a spherically symmetric self-gravitating body, even a neutron star or black hole, can be regarded as a point particle.
+The Yang-Mills theory satisfies the first condition of SEP, (a), by the arguments of Section 20.6 of \cite{Misner:1973} also found in \cite{Will:2006}: If the field of a self-gravitating body asymptotically approaches ``flatness'' ($G_{\mu\nu}(R)=\eta_{\mu\nu}$) at some distance, $R$, considered to be the boundary of the local system, this is sufficient to guarantee that a body's self-gravitation and other internal structure does not affect its motion.
+Because it is always possible to find a de Sitter gauge that eliminates the gravitational field at the boundary between a local, spherically symmetric, compact system and the external environment, a spherically symmetric self-gravitating body, even a neutron star or black hole, can be regarded as a point particle.
 In bimetric theories, which are diffeomorphism-covariant, changing the gauge to eliminate the field at the boundary changes the Minkowski metric, so a coordinate system cannot be found that satisfies this requirement.
-With the Yang-Mills theory, however, which also incorporates the Minkowski metric, the gauge can be changed without changing the coordinate system.
-The Minkowski metric field $\eta_{\mu\nu}$ that gives distances in the artificial coordinate system does not change when the gauge of the gravitational field $G_{\mu\nu}$ changes.
+With the Yang-Mills theory, however, the gauge can be changed without changing the coordinate system.
+It is simple to find a gauge such that $G_{\mu\nu}(R)=\eta_{\mu\nu}$ for a spherically symmetric solution (see \ref{sec:static}).
 Therefore, the Yang-Mills theory satisfies condition (a).